RobBowman/robbowman.github.io/_posts/2024-09-24-logic-apps-error-in-determining-project-root.md

 Currently the default is the Node type.
 The documenation does explain that a project type can be converted to a .Net package based project quite easily and gives one reason for this as to support built-in connector authoring.
 It doesn't offer any downsides to the conversion, so I wonder why this is not offered as the only project format - as a means to greatly reduce confusion.

+In practice, I've had less trouble sticking with the default project type.

 ## The Common Error
 One error I often see from the VS Code extension is when I right-click a workflow and select "Open designer":